Researching Transformative Teacher Professional Development for Pluralistic Quality Education in Kenya

 Solutions: Research

-This Foundations for Learning (F4L) programme aims to create a gender-responsive and pluralistic quality education system in Kenya.
-F4L equips students, teachers, school leaders, families, and civil society organisations with knowledge, skills, and values to promote inclusive education.
+The Foundations for Learning (F4L) programme aimed to create a gender-responsive and pluralistic quality education system in Kenya.
+F4L equipped students, teachers, school leaders, families, and civil society organisations with the knowledge, skills, and values necessary to promote inclusive education.

 Key Activities:

-• Conduct an evidence review on transformative teacher development to improve equity and inclusion.
+• Conducted an evidence review on transformative teacher development to improve equity and inclusion.

-• Establish and coordinate an Evidence User Steering Committee to co-create research questions and agree evidence output formats with key education stakeholders.
+• Established and coordinated an Evidence User Steering Committee to co-create research questions and agree on evidence output formats with key education stakeholders.

-• Implement action research through workshops and reflective journaling for teachers to generate, analyse, and share insights on their roles in promoting social change through education.
+• Implemented action research through workshops and reflective journaling for teachers, enabling them to generate, analyse, and share insights on their roles in promoting social change through education.

-• Produce a “where we’ve come from and where we are going” journal and roadmap reflecting the strategies used that teachers have found useful, documenting the advances made in gender-responsive pedagogy and outline the research participants’ ambition for the future.
+• Produced a “Where We’ve Come From and Where We Are Going” journal and roadmap, reflecting strategies that teachers found useful, documenting advances in gender-responsive pedagogy, and outlining the research participants’ ambitions for the future.

 Next